quapsale/cryptoanalytics/artifact_SOCP/SOCP.md

 pip install -r requirements.txt
 ```

-## CLI Structure
+## Structure
-This CLI is organized as it follows:
+This artifact is organized as it follows:

+### Price prediction flow

 1. data_pull.py: command to generate a new dataset of OHLC cryptocoin prices from [CoinMarketCap](https://coinmarketcap.com/CoinMarketCap).
-2. correlation_analysis.py: command to analyze correlations among cryptocoin prices.
-3. data_split.py: command to generate train, validation and test sets from the original data.
+2. data_split.py: command to generate train, validation and test sets from the original data.
-4. model_pretrain.py: command to pretrain ML models for cryptocoin prices forecast.
+3. model_pretrain.py: command to pretrain ML models for cryptocoin prices forecast.
-5. model_forecast.py: command to use the pretrained ML models to forecast cryptocoin prices.
+4. model_forecast.py: command to use the pretrained ML models to forecast cryptocoin prices.

+### Extra

+1. correlation_analysis.py: command to analyze correlations among cryptocoin prices, can be useful for pre-selection of feature variables.

 ## Usage

+### Price prediction flow

-### Data Pull
+#### Data Pull

 ```bash
 python data_pull.py -p "destination_path" -f "filename" -c "examples\coins.json" -s "01-01-2020" -e "01-01-2022"